 Arriving late or leaving early can make adjusting to Camp more difficult and lessen the enjoyment of the summer.
 It is essential that you contact us immediately if you need to make any special arrangements.
-If your family has received permission from the Director for your child to be absent from Camp for any reason and for any period of time, please make sure that Camp is fully aware of the schedule by contacting our Director of Community Care and Inclusion.
+If your family needs permission for your child to be absent from Camp for any reason and for any period of time, please make sure that Camp is fully aware of the schedule by contacting our Director of Community Care and Inclusion.